Public Intoxication Definition

 - You were forced into a public location by police and then arrested

-- Your behavior was the result of taking medication in the prescribed dosage
+- Your behavior was the result of taking medication at the prescribed dosage

-After discussing the details of your case, your attorney will know how to best advise you to proceed.
+After discussing the details of your case, your attorney will advise you on how best to proceed.
 For some people, a solution might be entering into a plea agreement with the prosecutor to help remove the public intoxication charge from their record.

-In other circumstances, it might be worth constructing a strong defense against the charges to avoid a conviction altogether.
+In other circumstances, constructing a strong defense against the charges might be worthwhile to avoid a conviction altogether.

 Were You Arrested?